 Leadership Cannot Be Imposed

 All too often, the word "leader" is used to describe a mere manager.
 That's not a leader in any real sense.
-You cannot be anointed as a "leader" by upper management.
+Being anointed as a "leader" by upper management does not make you one.
 Leadership cannot be imposed.
-A person in that position claiming they're a leader is puffery—a source of (often quiet because they're in a position of power) ridicule.
+A person in that position claiming they're a leader is spouting puffery—a source of ridicule (often quiet because they're in a position of power).

 Leaders don't call themselves "leaders."
 They lead simply by being themselves.